 Infection with HCV is diagnosed by testing for specific antibodies using enzyme-linked immunoassay (ELISA).
-The presence of HCV antibody shows that a person has been infected with HCV virus, but it does not indicate whether the infection is acute, chronic, or has resolved.
-Antibodies may not be detectable during the first few weeks after initial infection, due to the “window period,” or if patient is immunocompromised.
+The presence of HCV antibody shows that a person has been infected with HCV virus, but it does not indicate whether the infection is acute or chronic, or has resolved.
+Antibodies may not be detectable during the first few weeks after initial infection, due to the “window period,” or if the patient is immunocompromised.

 In contrast to hepatitis A and hepatitis B virus, in which the diagnosis of acute infection is based on immunoglobulin M (IgM) antibodies, there is no serologic marker for acute HCV infection.
 Screening tests for chronic HCV infection are enzyme immunoassay (EIA) or chemiluminescence immunoassay (CIA) for anti-HCV and verification by an additional, more specific assay—e.g., nucleic acid testing for HCV RNA.

-The diagnosis of acute hepatitis C is based on:
+Diagnosis of acute hepatitis C is based on:

 - With or without jaundice

 If both anti-HCV and HCV RNA are detectable from the start, differential diagnosis between acute and chronic HCV infection with a flare of ALT may be difficult.